Application Components FAQ

 While there is no official page limit, a good guideline is two double-spaced pages, using readable fonts and margins.
-Your personal statement/essay should be clear, concise, and an example of your best writing.
+Your personal statement/essay should be a clear and concise example of your best writing.
 It should also be free from spelling and grammatical errors.

 How many letters of recommendation should I submit and from whom?

 Columbia requires two letters of recommendation to complete your application.
-We expect applicants currently in school or recently graduated to submit two academic letters from faculty who can provide insights about their candidacy.
+We expect applicants currently in school or recently graduated (within two years of applying) to submit two academic letters from faculty who can provide insights about their candidacy.
 We suggest that applicants use their own best judgment when determining the appropriate number of letters of recommendation to submit.

 Please be advised that, unless we are otherwise notified in response to Question 9.2 of the application, we will complete your application with two letters of recommendation.